OlivierSohn/hamazed/BACKLOG.md

+- one component per player.
+a player sees only the numbers of its own component.

+- ships replaced by humans

+- when making level essence, we should know the number of players.

+- where one has + other has - :
+  to win the level, we need to reach a (positive) number, then come back to 0.

+- Duel mode where the one that has the max sum wins.
+(There is no target number.
+How do we know if we won the level?)

+Note that the start location matters a lot in that case.
+Think of a way to place ships in a fair way, with the notion of "manhattan collision free distance" to number,

+- (mkLevelEssence) Specialized mode where one has + the other has -.
+To make players engage, they need to feel that they are both important to win the level.
+Using big flying numbers and small goal number is a way to reach this.
+To compensate for the small numbers of shots needed to finish a level, we can have a list of goal numbers (3).

+to compute the target we do a random operation on existing numbers with + and -.
+Use big numbers.
+Show minus numbers in blue

+Single player where + and - alternate at every shot number

+Laser color changes : red = plus

+- the other ship can double numbers (make levels where we need to double some numbers in order to reach the sum)
+- the other ship can multiply

 - during setup, when a client disconnects, it is notified in the chat but the player name still appears on the left, maybe we should not draw the left side during setup?

 - TextBox should take newlines into account, to make messages like: